I know you can't control yourself any longer

 "Tropes get in the way":

-- All Girls Want Bad Boys: "Bad Boys," of course.
+- All Girls Want Bad Boys: "Bad Boy," of course.

-- American Football: She and her husband Emilio became in June 2009 the first Hispanics to buy a minority ownership stake in an NFL team, namely, the Miami Dolphins.
+- American Football: She and her husband Emilio became in June 2009 the first Hispanics to buy a minority ownership stake in an National Football League team, namely, the Miami Dolphins.